MARRIAGE / COUPLES THERAPY WITH HYPNOSIS

 Ashton Kutcher cheated on his beautiful wife Demi Moore.

-Hugh Grant cheated on his beautiful girlfriend Liz Hurley with an ugly hooker.
+Hugh Grant cheated on his beautiful girlfriend Liz Hurley with a hooker.

 Jude Law cheated on his wife Sienna Miller with the babysitter of his children from his previous marriage.

 Mario Lopez cheated on his wife Ali Landry after being married only 2 weeks.
 She divorced him.

 Kim Kardashian cheated on her husband Kris Humphries with Kanye West after being married only 72 days.